SPANDigital/presidium/content/_key-concepts/02-supporting-learning-objectives.md

 title: Presidium's Learning Model
 ---

-Presidium is not only a framework for producing documentation.
+Presidium is more than a framework for producing documentation.
 It asks you to think about, structure, author and publish content according to sensible pedagogical best practices.
 In this way, you will write effective documentation and not produce documentation for documentation's sake.

 # Supporting Learning Objectives & Efficiency